| |

 Democrat.
 Served in the U.S. Army Air Force in World War II; hotel

-executive; candidate in primary for U.S.
+executive; candidate for U.S.

 Senator from Massachusetts, 1966; candidate for U.S.